mica-92/addhana/content/blog/70-thishastowork.md

 toc: true
 ---

-For 7 days I've tried to create the blog that would make me happy.
+During the last 7 days I've been avocating mi tried to create the blog that would make me happy.
 I know that day is today.
 This is a prayer to the HUGO-Gods that after all the time and investment, this website is now going to be able to be posted in github.

 <h2>Please Hugo help me!!</h2>